gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

     lkhood = tf.distributions.Normal(loc=f, scale=ab.pos(noise))
     loss = ab.elbo(lkhood, Y, N, kl)

-Note here that we have set ``n_samples`` to some value (e.g. 5) because the ``DenseVariational`` layer uses samples from its posterior distribution on the weights for evaluation -- the more samples the smoother the estimates of the model gradients.
+Note here that we have set ``n_samples_`` to some value (e.g. 5, or use a place holder) because the ``DenseVariational`` layer uses samples from its posterior distribution on the weights for evaluation.
+The more samples, the smoother the estimates of the model gradients during training, and the better the estimate of the posterior predictive distribution when querying (more on this soon).

 Again, since we're using a linear model, we don't get great performance.